Blog

 In the prep session, I’ll also walk you through what our time together may look like and answer any questions you have.
 Every intensive is customized — there’s no one-size-fits-all structure.
 The goal is for you to feel informed, supported, and emotionally prepared.

-What Happens During the Intensive
+What Happens During Relationship Therapy

 Deep Pattern Mapping